-- the dispensing of a medicine for which a prescription is required and which has actually been delivered to you; - the dispensing of and counselling interview for a medicine that is new for your and for which a prescription is required.
-This applies to a medicine with the same active ingredient and administration method that has not been provided to you before, or to one that was provided to you at least twelve months ago; - the dispensing of a medicine through an individualised distribution method if you need to receive your medicines in such a manner for one or more weeks, for example in the form of a medication roll pack or week dispenser box.
-The pharmacist will assess the extent to which this constitutes necessary and effective care; instructions for the use of a medical aid that is used for the administration of a medicine for which a - Instructions for the use of a medical and that is used for the administration of a medicine for which a prescription is required.
-A maximum of one instruction per aid, except in the case of identified erroneous use; medication assessment of chronic use of medicines that are subject to prescription based on medical, - pharmaceutical and patient-specific information.
-You are entitled to a maximum of one such assessment per year, which is exempt from your excess; - pharmaceutical assistance during day treatment/outpatient clinic visits, if you have had an actual personal conversation with the responsible care provider about the medication or change in medication; - pharmaceutical assistance in connection with admission to and discharge from hospital, if you had an actual personal conversation when the hospital treatment started or immediately following the end of the treatment.
+- the dispensing of a medicine for which a prescription is required and which has actually been delivered to you; - the dispensing of plus counselling interview for a medicine that is new for you and for which a prescription is required.
+A new medicine is understood to be a medicine with the same active ingredient and administration method that has not been provided to you before or that was provided to you at least 12 months ago; - the provision of medicines once every week or every number of weeks.
+This type of provision is known as an individualised distribution method.
+This is only possible when it is necessary from a medical and/or pharmaceutical perspective for you to take your medicines by way of an individualised method.
+In addition, an intake interview must be held, the use and medical necessity must be evaluated periodically and you and your doctor (and/or your carer) must be issued a full medication overview including the times you should take those medicines.
+The pharmacist and your prescriber will assess the extent to which this constitutes necessary and effective care; - instructions for the use of a medical aid that is used for the administration of a medicine for which a prescription is required.
+A maximum of 1 instruction per aid, except in the case of identified erroneous use: - a medication assessment interview.
+Together with you and your prescriber, the pharmacist will assess the chronic prescription medicine use based on the relevant medical, pharmaceutical and patient-related information.
+This is only possible if deemed necessary from a medical and/or pharmaceutical perspective which, in principle, is once a year.
+The medication assessment interview is exempt from your excess; - pharmaceutical assistance during day treatment/outpatient clinic visits, if you have had an actual personal conversation with the responsible care provider about the medication or change in medication; - pharmaceutical assistance in connection with admission to and discharge from hospital, if you had an actual personal conversation when the hospital treatment started or immediately following the end of the treatment.

-In the event that you wish to engage a care provider with whom we have not concluded a contract, please see Article 1.5 of these policy conditions.
-Article 1.5 also applies to medicines and to the dispensing interview.
+Are you using the services of a care contractor with whom we have not concluded a contract?
+Please see Article 1.5 of these policy conditions.